Skip to main content

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files.
-For example, if we want to check sites/site by a keyword base, we will specify several main queries:
+You can use built-in macros to automatically substitute subqueries from files.
+For example, if we want to check sites/a site against a database of keys, we specify a few main queries:

 ria.ru